-We have established two off-the-shelf viral immunotherapy platforms based on novel, genetically modified adenovirus and herpes simplex virus (HSV) constructs, respectively.
+We have established two clinical off-the-shelf viral immunotherapy platforms based on novel, genetically modified adenovirus and herpes simplex virus (HSV) constructs, respectively.

-Our most advanced product candidate, CAN-2409, is an off-the-shelf adenovirus product candidate which is combined with the prodrug, valacyclovir, that has generated promising clinical activity across a range of solid tumor indications.
+Our most advanced product candidate, CAN-2409, is an off-the-shelf adenovirus product candidate which is administered in conjunction with the prodrug, valacyclovir, that has generated promising clinical activity across a range of solid tumor indications.
 CAN-2409 is currently being studied in the following ongoing clinical trials: